femou1/pb-handbooks/pbst_handbook.md

 # Tier 1

-Ascending further, Tier 1 are granted a PBST Pistol and a ranked baton which deal a decent amount of damage to players.
+Ascending further, Tier 1 are granted a PBST Pistol and a ranked baton which deal a decent amount of damage to players

 **Requirements:**

-Get 75 Points (keep in mind PBCC credits **are not** PBST divisional points!)
+Get 75 Points (keep in mind PBCC credits **are not** PBST divisional points).

 Complete the Tier 1 Evaluation

 **Evaluation:** Hosted at PBSTAC

 *Phase 1:*  Fighting both sword and gun bots (starting with the one that the evaluated person prefers).
+You will also receive a pistol for the gun bot phase.
 You have to successfully complete at least ONE of the arenas.
 If you do not, you will have one last free re-try on the arena of your choice.
 The HP stats are as follows:
--**150** HP for Sword Bots (bots are level 1)
+- **150 HP** for Sword Bots (bots are level 1 and spawn every 7 seconds)
--**200** HP for Gun Bots (bots are level 1)
+- **200 HP** for Gun Bots (bots are level 1 and spawn every 7 seconds)

-*Phase 2:* Avoid every shot from the level 1 Juggernaut for 30 seconds.
+*Phase 2:* Survive the level 1 Juggernaut for 30 seconds.
 The goal is to purely dodge the shots, you will not be given any weapons and you will be set at 150 HP.

 *Phase 3:* Quiz - You will need to get at least 6 questions right out of a given 8 questions.
 Quiz will range from handbook knowledge to certain scenarios etc

-Phase 3 can also be done via the Quiz game,
+Phase 3 can also be done via the [Quiz game](https://www.roblox.com/games/17183476605/PBST-Quiz-Hub)
-(Coming back soon)

 After the full evaluation is done, a proper consensus check will take place by ET+ to determine whether you are suitable enough for the Tier 1 rank.
 (This can take up to 48 hours to complete)